BROWSE BY TAGS

 » professional is...

-» speech development
+» speech development (RSS)

 Last week I met a skilled clinician who had recently relocated, transitioning from running a private practice in an urban environment to working in a rural school district.
 After our conversation, she shared the following sentiment: “I was encouraged by your own strong feelings that school-based clinicians aren't second class therapists and ...

 Speech language pathologists use an impressive amount of technical terminology, also known as jargon.
 This is to be expected within any professional discipline, however, clinicians are regularly required to code-switch between high-level terminology and plain language.Back in my early days, I was presenting to a teacher and a young ...

 people on social media and later mainstream media recently viewed a photo of a particular

 dress that stirred a national debate.
 Due to the background lighting and